 - 140g bacon lardon

-- 5 large onion, thinly sliced
+- 5 large onions, thinly sliced

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…